Pravinraja/AIT670/README.md

 KQL Queries:

-Contains Full List KQL Queries Used for all different use cases: Blocked Malicious IP Addresses, Blocking User Privileges, Infected Virtual Machine Logs, Blocking Non-
+Contains Full List KQL Queries Used for all different Security use cases: Blocked Malicious IP Addresses, Blocking User Privileges, Infected Virtual Machine Logs, Blocking Non-
 Legitimate Users, and Analysis of Multifactor Authentication and MSFT Entra ID Logs.

 FYI: .kql is not a valid file format for sharing KQL queries.
-Azure Sentinel queries are typically shared and stored in plain text files
+Azure Sentinel queries are typically shared and stored in plain text files and KQL (Kusto Query Language) is primarily an Azure-specific language.
+It was developed by Microsoft for querying data in Azure Data Explorer (Kusto)

 Data Files: